|

 up and down the ladder to change volume by simply turning the

-knob.
 Danish Audio Connect makes one such device, their £105 CT1

 Audio Attenuator with its 24 steps.
 We tried their 250kohm version in our